bluerobotics/ping-python/docs/API.md

 Returns the index of the reading that was chosen as the result
 ##Control Methods

 These methods are to control the device.
-Leave any argument as 0 to ignore, or leave as the default.
+Leave any argument as 0 to ignore.

 -----